SPS-L/pyeplan/docs/index.rst

    :target: https://doi.org/10.5281/zenodo.3894705

 PyEPLAN stands for "Python-based Energy Planning tool".
 It is a `free software <http://www.gnu.org/philosophy/free-sw.en.html>`_ toolbox for Planning and Operation of Sustainable Micro-grids.
+Test.

 Documentation
 =============